-The following information, prepared as of November 26, 2024, should be read in conjunction with the condensed interim consolidated financial statements of Giga Metals Corporation (the "Company") for the three and nine months ended September 30, 2024, together with the audited consolidated financial statements of the Company for the year ended December 31, 2023 and the accompanying management's Discussion and Analysis (the "Annual MD&A") for that fiscal year.
-The referenced condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following information, prepared as of May 26, 2025, should be read in conjunction with the condensed interim consolidated financial statements of Giga Metals Corporation (the "Company") for the three months ended March 31, 2025, together with the audited consolidated financial statements of the Company for the year ended December 31, 2024 and the accompanying management's Discussion and Analysis (the "Annual MD&A") for that fiscal year.
+The referenced condensed interim consolidated financial statements have been prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board.
 All amounts are expressed in Canadian dollars unless otherwise stated.